openstack/contributor-guide/doc/source/common/setup-gerrit.rst

 * **Public key** - Can be shared freely with any SSH server you wish to connect to.

-In summary, we will be generating these keys, and providing the Gerrit server with your public key.
+In summary, you will be generating a SSH key pair, and providing the Gerrit server with your public key.
 With your system holding the private key, it will have no problem replying to Gerrit during the challenge-response authentication.

+Some people choose to use one SSH key pair to access many systems while others prefer to use separate key pairs.
+Both options are covered in the following sections.

 Check For Existing Keys
 -----------------------